F visa: Employment

 There are also limits on the amount of time a student may engage in on-campus employment.
 While school is in session, this can be no more than 20 hours per week.
 While school is out of session, there are no restrictions on the amount of work.

 There are two primary ways a person in student status may be able to legally qualify for off-campus employment, namely Curricular Practical Training and Optional Practical Training.
 Both of these need to be approved by the institution and included in the student's SEVIS record and Form I-20.
 Within Optional Practical Training, there is both pre-completion and post-completion Optional Practical Training.
+OPT requires a recommendation from a designated school official (DSO) and an application to U.S. Citizenship and Immigration Services (USCIS).
+Students may not begin OPT until the start date listed on their Employment Authorization Document (EAD).

 A student in F-1 status is not allowed to engage in on-campus employment during the 60-day grace period after completion of studies.
 Moreover, while the student is on post-completion Optional Practical Training, the student can only engage in the type of employment permitted by that Optional Practical training, and therefore cannot engage in arbitrary on-campus work.